GlizzyChief/SillyTavern-1.8.4-fix/README.md

 # Instructions

+NOTE: Please select ChatPGT as the model, Assistant currently causes issues with textarea registering

 Installation is the same as original SillyTavern, with only Termux installation differing slightly.
 To install in Termux run:
 1. Install x11 repo: `pkg install x11-repo`